Dvi23/M365_-wiki/Migrating-Defender-from-Commercial-to-GCC.md

 24. Review the settings then click Save
 ![image](https://github.com/mattnovitsch/M365/assets/61195587/c22a6706-4fc5-487c-b324-d6e0d9604435)

 Note: A reboot is required for these changes to take effect.
 Once the system is rebooted, it should appear in the GCC tenant within 1-2 hours.
 If you run into problems, please reach out to your CSAM or FTA/FM for assistance.
+If you don't have a CSAM or FTA/FM you can put in a request for assistance at [Fast Track](http://www.microsoft.com/fasttrack).
+Fast Track can walk you through the process.